Ronnie Stam: Later career and retirement

 On 9 July 2013, Stam signed a three-year contract with Belgian club Standard Liège, who had finished sixth in the Belgian First Division A in the previous season, on a free transfer.
 There, he finished first in the league table with the club at the end of the regular season in his first season.
 In the following play-offs, Standard finished in second place, behind eventual title winners Anderlecht.
 Stam made 21 league appearances that season.
 In his second season, he was mostly a reserve and only appeared in two league games.
 Standard terminated his ongoing contract on 1 July 2015.

 After Stam had practiced with his former club NAC Breda for a few weeks, he signed a three-year contract there in July 2015.
 As the club had just suffered relegation, he would compete in the second-tier Eerste Divisie for the first time in his career.
 He and his teammates finished third in the regular season that year and thus qualified for the 2016 promotion play-offs.
 Willem II, however, knocked them out, preventing NAC from returning to the Eredivisie.
 This was followed by an exodus at the Breda club.
 Joey Suk, Kevin Brands, Uroš Matić, Kenny van der Weg, Mats Seuntjens and Sjoerd Ars, among others, left for other clubs, Jelle ten Rouwelaar retired and Donny Gorter had his contract terminated.
 This, in combination with recurrent injuries, meant that Stam retired from professional football entirely in June 2016.

 International career

 Stam received his first and eventually only call up for the Netherlands national team in July 2010, for a friendly against Ukraine.
 He missed the game due to an injury.

+Legal issues

+In June 2024, Stam and several family members were arrested on suspicion of drug trafficking and money laundering.
+In September 2024, Dutch media reported that the case involved 2,217 kilograms of cocaine.

+In August 2025, Stam was convicted of his role in importing 700 kilograms of cocaine and of money laundering, and was sentenced to seven years in prison.